CDLUC3/docker-tutorial/README.md

 - Orchestrating Multiple Docker Containers with Docker Compose
 - Leverage docker technologies from other tools and services

-The sessions will start in late Jan 2021.

 UC3 staff use MySql, Java, and Ruby, so the sample docker files will use these familiar technologies.

 ## Pre Work